Reflecting on the life and music of Brazil’s Gal Costa

-So there was Manchester United’s star kicker Anderson last weekend, pulling up a 10-year-old memory of his first goal with the squad by celebrating to the strains of Gal Costa’s ‘Aquarela do Brasil’.
+So there was Manchester United’s star kicker Anderson in a thoughtful mood.
+He was pulling up a memory of his first goal with the squad by celebrating to the strains of Gal Costa’s ‘Aquarela do Brasil’.

 Days later, it was announced that Gal Costa has added extra shows in Lisbon, due to popular demand.
 Back home, she has a series of sold-out concerts with Gilberto Gil and Nando Reis to round out the rest of 2017.
-In fact, it’s her busiest year of touring in the past half-decade.
+In fact, it was her busiest year of touring in the past half-decade.

 And it’s somewhat surprising that Caetano Veloso isn’t part of the stage bill, if only because Gal’s first album was recorded and released with him in 1967.
 One of the first steps taken as part of her 50th year as Brazil’s musical diva.

-It was in late March 1992 and I was driving back home from a pivotal meeting with the Program Director at WDCB FM: my idea for The Sounds of Brazil radio show had been accepted, a start date had been agreed upon and I was already looking ahead.
+It was in late March 1992, and I was driving back from a pivotal meeting with the Program Director at WDCB FM.
+My idea for The Sounds of Brazil radio show had been accepted, a start date had been agreed upon and I was already looking ahead.

-Born in Bahia, Costa burst onto the scene in 1967 with the ‘moth-to-a-flame’ flicker that was Tropicália, eschewing the easy advances of Bossa Nova for an obstinate blend of electric guitars, civil protest, and an anti-everything-but-us attitude.
-Back then, she was known as ‘Brazil’s Janis Joplin’.
+Born in Bahia, Costa burst onto the scene in 1967 with the ‘moth-to-a-flame’ flicker that was Tropicália.
+It eschewed the easy advances of Bossa Nova for an obstinate blend of electric guitars, civil protest, and a generation of young Brazilian seeking a cultural identity.

-I was still new to the Brazilian music scene – only my third year, and my second trip back – and it was a rare treat to be led to the producer’s chair to listen to that first playback of ‘Begin The Beguine’.
+I was still new to the Brazilian music scene – only my third year and my second trip back – and it was a rare treat to be led to the producer’s chair to listen to that first playback of ‘Begin The Beguine’.

 As we listened, Gal stood next to me, with her hand on my shoulder.
-If you’ve ever wondered what drives my passion for The Sounds of Brazil, its moments like this.
+If you’ve ever wondered what drives my passion for The Sounds of Brazil, it’s moments like this.

 My recommendation?
 Enjoy The Sounds of Brazil on the radio and our streaming station and affiliates whenever you want to.